 Welcome to the captivating world of the Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
 Located within the renowned Redstone Arsenal, MSFC has been the agency’s leading center for a multitude of groundbreaking endeavors.
 Huntsville, Alabama, rests amid the foothills of the Appalachian Mountains.
 It’s a city that supports the very best in mankind.
-Marshall Space Flight Center celebrates the moments when we have yearned to know what lies beyond our home called Earth.
+Marshall Space Flight Center celebrates those moments when we have yearned to know what lies beyond our home called Earth.

 The Marshall Space Flight Center is the U.S. government’s civilian rocketry and spacecraft propulsion research center.
-The largest NASA center, MSFC’s first mission was developing the Saturn launch vehicles for the Apollo Moon program.
+TAs one of the largest NASA centers, MSFC’s first mission was developing the Saturn launch vehicle for the Apollo Moon program.

-The establishment of the Mashall Space Flight Center began with the transfer of the U.S, Army rocket program to the newly created National Aeronautical and Space Administration (NASA).
+The seeds of the Marshall Space Flight Center were sown with the transfer of the U.S. Army’s rocket program to the newly established National Aeronautical and Space Administration (NASA).
 This momentous transition marked the center’s association with the nearby U.S. Army post at Redstone Arsenal, forging a path toward groundbreaking achievements in space exploration.

 Let’s Explore Mars